The Surface Group Conjectures for groups with two generators: Introduction

 It is a standard fact that a one-relator group is two-generated if and only if it is (1) finite cyclic, so $G=\langle x\mid x^n\rangle$, or (2) a two-generator one-relator group (possibly $\Z$), so $G=\langle x,y \mid R\rangle$ with $R \neq 1$, or (3) the free group of rank 2, so $G=\langle x,y,z \mid R\rangle$ with $R$ primitive \cite[II.5.11]{LyndonSchupp2001} (this also can be deduced from a theorem of Stallings \cite[p.~171]{Stallings1965}).
 Note that we adopt the convention that one-relator presentations have non-trivial relator; this is convenient when considering Euler characteristic, which indeed distinguishes between the 3 possibilities just given.
 Two-generator one-relator groups are of central importance in the theory of one-relator groups.
 In particular, all known pathological one-relator groups are two-generated, and Louder and Wilton have given a conceptual explanation for this importance \cite[Corollary 1.10 \& Conjecture 1.12]{Louder2018negative}.
 Therefore, if the above conjectures were false, one might expect them to be false already when $G$ is two-generated.
 This is however not the case.

 \begin{theorem} The \cref{conj:IF,conj:MandIF,conj:MandRF} all hold when the group in question is two-generated. \end{theorem}

-The proof of \cref{conj:IF} (and thus \cref{conj:MandIF}) in the two-generator case relies on a more general statement about indicable groups with vanishing first $L^2$-Betti number that have all infinite-index subgroups free.
+The proof of \cref{conj:IF} (and thus \cref{conj:MandIF}) in the two-generator case follows from a more general theorem about indicable groups with vanishing first $L^2$-Betti number that have all infinite-index subgroups free.
 We show that such groups are necessarily either cyclic or $\BS(1,\pm1)$, see \cref{vanishing first l2}.
 Note that we certainly need some assumptions on the group beyond having all infinite-index subgroups free, as for instance there exist non-cyclic groups all of whose proper non-trivial subgroups are infinite cyclic \cite{Olshanskii79noetherian}.

+\cref{vanishing first l2} relies on a technical statement, namely \cref{Ifreeprods}, that deals with torsion-free groups with vanishing first $L^2$-Betti number that satisfy the Atiyah conjecture, and in which all normal infinite-index subgroups are free products of finitely generated groups.
+We show that every epimorphism to $\mathbb Z$ from such a group has finitely generated kernel.
+Another way to say this is that such groups must have the first BNS-invariant equal to the entire character sphere.

 We frequently use a number of standard facts about one-relator groups: that they contain torsion if and only if the relator is a proper power \cite[Theorem 4.13]{mks}; that in the torsion-free case the presentation complex is aspherical \cite{Lyndon1950, Cockcroft1954}, and hence that the Euler characteristic $\chi(G)$ of $G=\langle \mathbf x \mid R\rangle$ is $2-|\mathbf x|$; that in the torsion-free case the first $L^2$-Betti number is equal to the Euler characteristic \cite{DicksLinnell2007}.